 Each application must include the following, merged into a single document (either a PDF or Word file):

-An Organization Statement (1 page only) on your organization’s letterhead that sets forth:
+An Organization Statement (one page or less) on your organization’s letterhead that sets forth:

 Indication of whether your organization is an IRS 501(c)(3) nonprofit and if not, your organization’s fiscal agent